toukir99/to-do_application/README.md

-### Project Title: To-Do Application
+### Project Title: REST API-based To-Do Application with JWT Authentication

 ### Project Description:

 #### Overview:
-The To-Do Application is a web-based task management system designed to help users organize their daily activities.
-It provides a user-friendly interface where users can create, view, update, and delete tasks.
+The To-Do Application, a task management system, is a robust Rest API that allows users to manage their CRUD operations like CREATE, READ, UPDATE, and DELETE.
+The application will be secured with JSON Web Token (JWT) authentication to ensure secure access to user-specific data.

 #### Key Features:

 1. **SignUp-Login System**
-2. **Token based Authentication**
+2. **JSON Web Token(JWT) based Authentication**
 3. **Task Create**
 4. **Task View**
-5. **Task Modification**
+5. **Task Update**
 6. **Task Deletion**